Purpose of SAMP

 - Election of the Executive Committee

-The Executive Committee shall appoint a nominating committee within sixty days after the annual meeting.
+The Executive Committee shall appoint a nominating committee at least sixty days prior to the annual meeting.
 The nominating committee shall solicit recommendations through written communications with the full membership and on the basis of these recommendations shall circulate a ballot with the nominees at least thirty days before the annual meeting.
 The new officers will take office immediately after the annual meeting.
 Should a vacancy occur on the Executive Committee between elections, the Chairperson of the Executive Committee may appoint a member of the SAMP Committee to fill the vacant position for the remainder of the unfilled term.

 - Duties of the Executive Committee